home-assistant/home-assistant.io/source/_integrations/rejseplanen.markdown

 ## Route

-If you use the `route` filter it's important to put correct route name(s) or else the sensor will not work at all.
+If you use the `route` filter, it's important to put the correct route name(s); otherwise, the sensor will not work at all.

 - Replace YOUR_STOP_ID with the id for your stop and go to [http://xmlopen.rejseplanen.dk/bin/rest.exe/departureBoard?id=YOUR_STOP_ID](http://xmlopen.rejseplanen.dk/bin/rest.exe/departureBoard?id=YOUR_STOP_ID)
 - The values under `Departure name` is the ones you need to put under `route`.
 Make sure you use the exact name.